webhintio/hint/packages/utils-dom/README.md

 # DOM utils (`@hint/utils-dom`)

 Set of helpers to process DOM.
+Supports parsing HTML into a light-weight implementation of a subset of DOM standards APIs.

 ## Installation